chas-academy/u02-redesign-grupp-6/README.md

-# myh.se
-## A redesign of myh.se - the cooler version :sunglasses:
+# A redesign of myh.se - the cooler version :sunglasses:
-This is a static website for myh.se which includes html and css files only.
+This is a static website for myh.se which includes html and scss files only.
 Since we are using scss for this project, you should pre-install sass to your local machine.

 ## How we structure our files